Multiplicative vertex algebras and quantum loop algebras: Equivariant K-theory

-It is clear from the proof of Theorem~\ref{thm:Dcrit-as-matrix-factorizations} that any reasonable definition of derived functors for $\cat{MF}_\sG$, e.g. those in \cite[\S 3]{Ballard2014}, must be compatible with pre-existing ones in $D^{\crit}_\sG$ (or some enlargement like $D^b\cat{Qcoh}_\sG/D^b\cat{Vect}_\sG$) under the equivalence $\fC$ which essentially just presents elements in $D^{\crit}_\sG(X, \phi)$ as certain two-term complexes on $X$.
-In particular, $\cat{MF}_\sG$ has pullbacks
+\end{itemize} It is clear from the proof of Theorem~\ref{thm:Dcrit-as-matrix-factorizations} that any reasonable definition of these functors must be compatible with the pre-existing ones in $D^{\crit}_\sG$ (or some enlargement like $D^b\cat{Qcoh}_\sG/D^b\cat{Vect}_\sG$) under the equivalence $\fC$.
+So, from here on, we stop distinguishing between $D^{\crit}_\sG$ and $\cat{DMF}_\sG$ and freely switch between the two.

-along {\it arbitrary} $\sG$-equivariant morphisms $f\colon M \to N$, since pullback is exact for vector bundles, and therefore $D^{\crit}_\sG$ does too.
-These arbitrary pullbacks are special to $D^{\crit}_\sG$ and are certainly not present in general singularity categories $D^{\sg}_\sG$, which only have pullbacks along finite Tor-amplitude morphisms.

-From here on, due to the compatibility of $\fC$ with all functors we will apply to either side, we stop distinguishing between $D^{\crit}_\sG$ and $\cat{MF}_\sG$ and freely switch between the two.

 \begin{theorem}[Dimensional reduction, \cite{Isik2013}] Let $\pi\colon E \to X$ be a vector bundle on a smooth variety, and $Z \coloneqq s^{-1}(0)^{\text{derived}} \subset X$ be the derived zero locus of a section $s \in H^0(E)$.
 Then